gokuldevp/SOCIAL-MEDIA-REACT_APP/README.md

 * Step 5: Adding Navbar
 1. Create a Navbar component in the Navbar.js
 2. use the navbar component in the App.js file

+* Step 6: Create Comment component
+1. Create a new comment component